Food allergies and intolerances

 Some people have a food intolerance, where they develop adverse reactions to certain foods but are not allergic to the food.

-Common causes of food intolerance include milk, lactose, gluten, and food additives such as sulphites and monosodium glutamate (MSG).
+Common causes of food intolerance include milk, lactose, gluten, and some food additives such as sulphites and monosodium glutamate (MSG).

 What is coeliac disease?